tanaka774/puyo_mountain/memo.md

 - what about currentpuyo during chainprocessing?
 - separate file per each function (defintely!!)
 - be careful for round()!!!!
+- you don't need to care diagonally down when rotate
 ### tempmemo
 - checkChain() doesn't work right after splitting why
   - this is because handleSplitting() does the same process of lockpuyo() inside